Zach Borenstein

-Zachary Borenstein (born July 23, 1990) is an American professional left-handed-hitting baseball outfielder who is currently a free agent.
+Zachary Borenstein (born July 23, 1990) is an American former professional baseball outfielder.

 Borenstein attended Buffalo Grove High School in Illinois, where he was a Chicago Tribune and Chicago Sun-Times All-State honoree.
 He then attended Eastern Illinois University, where as a freshman in 2009 he had a .503 on base percentage, the best in the Ohio Valley Conference (OVC), and in 2011 he was an OVC First Team Selection.
 Borenstein was drafted by the Los Angeles Angels of Anaheim in the 23rd round of the 2011 Major League Baseball Draft.

 Early life

 He was born in Arlington Heights, Illinois, the son of David and Nancy Borenstein.
 His grandparents are June and Joseph Borenstein, and William and Ruth Rosenberg.
 He is Jewish, and attended Hebrew school and had a bar mitzvah at Congregation Beth-Am in Buffalo Grove, Illinois.

 Borenstein's younger sister, Katie, died at age 20 from a blood clot in her pulmonary artery on January 25, 2014.
 Borenstein has a tattoo on his arm of a song lyric about her.